guihaojin/code-snippets/README.md

 # Code Snippets

-A collection of cool code snippets.
+A collection of code snippets.